sam-mcclure/Study-Guide/JavaScript/Questions.md

 9. What is data encapsulation?
 - Data encapsulation is the idea that some data should not be directly exposed to a user

+# Event Loop

+10. What is the difference between the memory heap and call stack in javascript?
+- The memory heap is where memory allocation happens.
+The call stack is were stack frames are/where you store and execute actions

+11. What is one problem with programming languages that are fully single-threaded?
+- Single a single-threaded language can only execute one action at a time, if an action takes a long time to finish, all other actions will have to wait for it and the browser can get stuck